divarvel/jDbT/README.md

 jDbT was originally a python script put together by @clementd, @ahoy\_jon and
-@benjaminvialle for contract work. @clementd rewrote it from scratch in Haskell after a few years
+@benjaminvialle for contract work. @clementd rewrote it from scratch in Haskell after a few years.